Iso Edge Domains: Generalizations

 \subsection{Generalization to $k$-cells}

 The iso-edge domains concern the case of dimension $1$ cells of the Delaunay polytopes while the secondary cones consider the full dimensional cells of the Delaunay tessellation.
-If we fix the $k$-dimensional faces of Delaunay polytope then we also get a polyhedral decomposition of $S^n_{>0}$.
-The first interesting case would be dimension $5$ where the case $k=1$, $2$ and $5$ would be all different.
+If we fix the $k$-dimensional faces of Delaunay polytope then we also get a polyhedral decomposition of $S^n_{>0}$. {Obviously, the decomposition for $k=n$ would coincide with the one for $k=n-1$ but based on dimension $3$ one would expect it to also coincide with the one for $k=n-2$.
+If that was true, the first interesting case would be dimension $5$ where the cases $k=1$, $2$ and $5$ would likely be all different.}